serge-bohorad/windows-process-manager/doc/api.md

 function readProcessMemory(processHandle: Buffer, baseAddress: Buffer, size: number): Buffer {}
 ```

-Read memory of a specified process
+Read memory of a specified process.

 **Note:** if the function failed, an exception will be thrown.